chuanconggao/extratools/README.md

 ## Plans

-This library is under active development, and new functions are added on regular basis.
+This library is under active development, and new tools are added on regular basis.

 - Any idea or contribution is highly welcome.